bit3/jsass/README.md

 `./bin/make-libjsass-darwin.sh` build the native lib for OS X.

 `./bin/make-libjsass-linux-x64.sh` build the native lib for Linux, using our build docker container.
-This is equivalent to `gradle buildDockerBuildLinux64 buildNativeLinux64Libs`!
+This is equivalent to `gradle buildNativeLinux64Libs`!

-`./bin/make-libjsass-windows-x32.sh` build the native lib for Windows, using our build docker container.
-This is equivalent to `gradle buildDockerBuildWindows32 buildNativeWindows32Libs`!

 `./bin/make-libjsass-windows-x64.sh` build the native lib for Windows, using our build docker container.
-This is equivalent to `gradle buildDockerBuildWindows64 buildNativeWindows64Libs`!
+This is equivalent to `gradle buildNativeWindows64Libs`!

 How to make a release
 ---------------------